AndMassa/andrew-art-api/README.md

 |   DELETE  |   Delete a painting / artist
 |    PUT    |   Update a painting / artist
 |   POST    |   Create a painting / artist

+Example: In Postman, copy this into the URL and choose GET to retrieve information about the painting "Guernica" https://localhost:4000/paintings/painting_guernica

 ## SCHEME